openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/10_interfaces.rst

 -  Members inherited from a direct superinterface (see :ref:`Superinterfaces and Subinterfaces`).

-A :index:`compile-time error` occurs if the names of the method explicitly declared by the interface, and of the ``Object``’s ``public`` method are the same, but their signatures are different.
+A :index:`compile-time error` occurs if the names of the method explicitly declared by the interface, and of the ``Object``'s ``public`` method are the same, but their signatures are different.

 .. index::
    interface member